studiohawkdev/hawkvision-browserless/README.md

 docker pull --platform=linux/arm64 browserless/chrome:latest
 ```

-For those still here trying to build this: first if you're on a amd64 machine (non-M1 Mac) you'll need to setup multi-platform builds.
-There's a lot of good resources out there to read about this, however you'll need to ensure you're on the latest docker with experimental features enabled.
+For those still here trying to build this: first, if you're on an amd64 machine (non-M1 Mac) you'll need to set up multi-platform builds.
+There are a lot of good resources out there to read about this, however, you'll need to ensure you're on the latest docker with experimental features enabled.

 ```sh
 # Setup the machine to build arm64